The hitchhiker's guide to LLVM debugging tools

 Btw, I learned about this through my conversation with David Spicket:

-bdbt: i'm new grad and joining a company as a compiler engineer, would compiling a new, seperate compiler that's BOLT-activated specifically for compiling compiler makes sense?
-It will give me a sizable reduction in compile time and allow for faster iteration but i'm not sure if there will be errors when using the special version? any insights would be appreciated
+bdbt: I'm new grad and joining a company as a compiler engineer, would compiling a new, separate compiler that's BOLT-activated specifically for compiling compiler makes sense?
+It will give me a sizable reduction in compile time and allow for faster iteration, but I'm not sure if there will be errors when using the special version? any insights would be appreciated

 David Spicket: At least for Linux x86 and AArch64, LLVM's release archives on GitHub are already BOLT-ed (you can check with objdump -h clang | grep bolt).
 So if there are potential issues, we're all at risk 🙂 If you want to try BOLT-ing something yourself, https://github.com/llvm/llvm-project/blob/main/bolt/docs/OptimizingClang.md seems like a good place to start (I've not done this myself).